March 2026 Slice of Life, No. 1

 Writing about my writing

-How I drafted this poem
+How I crafted my poem